Deal alert! Northwest, our favorite company, is forming

 - Choose who will be your LLC’s Delaware Registered Agent

 - File your Delaware Certificate of Formation and pay the $90 LLC filing fee

-Delaware LLC approval time: 1-3 weeks, however, if you pay $50 extra ($140 total), the state will approve your Delaware LLC within 1 day.
+Delaware LLC approval time: 10 business days.
+However, if you pay $50 extra ($140 total), the state will approve your Delaware LLC within 1 business day.

 Note: Filing times may take longer due to the current global situation and government delays.
 Please see how long does it take to get an LLC in Delaware.

 - Complete and sign your Delaware LLC Operating Agreement

 - Get a Delaware EIN Number (also known as a Federal Tax ID Number) from the IRS